stackitcloud/stackit-cli/docs/stackit_postgresflex_backup_describe.md

-## stackit postgresflex instance backups describe
+## stackit postgresflex backup describe

 Shows details of a backup for a specific PostgreSQL Flex instance